-Cases of molluscum contagiosum in children are actually more common than they are in adults because of the child’s weakened immune system.
+Cases of molluscum contagiosum in children are actually more common than they are in adults because of the child’s immature immune system.
 This unsightly skin condition is caused by a virus which attacks the skin, and because a child is still developing his or her immunity, their body is less able to fend off this virus.

-Consider some quick tips for dealing with molluscum contagiosum in children and how to make this condition as manageable as possible.
+Consider some quick tips for dealing with molluscum contagiosum (MC) in children and how to make this condition as manageable as possible.

 Treating the Virus

-Remember how self-conscious children are when dealing with molluscum contagiosum in children.
+Remember how self-conscious children are when dealing with molluscum.
 If he or she wants to cover up the infected area, allow them to do this.
 Ask your doctor about options for covering the infected area, or you may even want to see about certain make-up items that are meant for scars and other blemishes.
 Talk to your child’s school counselor about allowing them privacy when changing for gym class; this can help them to deal with molluscum contagiosum in children.

 Addressing MC in children is not easy for any family but remember that the condition is temporary.
 Using the right treatment options can help it to clear up much quicker and can make the condition more manageable while it does.